beeware/toga/docs/reference/api/windowlessapp.rst

 -----

-A WindowlessApp is a specialized subclass of App that is used for apps that *don't* have a main window, such as an app that generates a icon in the system tray or status bar.
+A WindowlessApp is a specialized subclass of App that is used for apps that *don't* have a main window, such as an app that generates a :ref:`icon in the system tray or status bar <status-item-group>`.
 As there is no main window controlling the app, the app is responsible for defining the user action that will exit the app.

 Reference
 ---------